 An anomalous coronary artery (ACA) is a heart defect.
 This is something your baby is born with (congenital).
 In ACA, the blood vessels that supply blood to your child’s heart muscle aren’t normal.
+In some cases, the arteries don't arise from the correct place, or there are other problems with size, connections or other issues.

 ACAs usually aren’t diagnosed until a person is a teen or adult.
 This is because the condition doesn’t cause many symptoms.
 It may also be hard to tell that an ACA is causing the symptoms.